Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Related Work

-\paragraph{Fairness in graphs} Social status plays a role in defining the structure of a network~\citep{campbell1986,ball2013} and a node's position in a network is a form of social capital~\citep{Burt2000,coleman1988}.
+Regarding social capital, social status plays a role in defining the structure of a network~\citep{ball2013} and a node's position in a network is a form of social capital~\citep{Burt2000}.
 Thus, there are structural advantages in information flow depending on the position that a node occupies in the network.
-In the field of social networks, prior work has stud fairness from the perspective of disparities in access to information by differently positioned nodes in the graph, particularly in the case of influence maximization, \textit{i.e.}, when a single piece of information is spread in the network~\citep{wang2022information,saxena2022fairsna}.
-However, there is a scarcity of studies that model fairness considering that all the nodes are sources of information and access to all the nodes is equally important~\citep{bashardoust2022reducing}.
+Prior work has studied fairness from the perspective of disparities in access to information by differently positioned nodes in the graph, particularly in the case of influence maximization, \textit{i.e.}, when a single piece of information is spread in the network~\citep{wang2022information}.
+However, there is a scarcity of studies that model group fairness considering that all the nodes in the network are sources of information and therefore access to all the nodes is equally important~\citep{bashardoust2022reducing}.
 In this context and to the best of our knowledge, no previous research has considered fairness in graphs from a group perspective, when the groups are defined according to protected attributes ---such as gender, ethnicity, religion or socio-economic status.
 In this paper, we fill this gap by defining, measuring and mitigating \emph{structural group unfairness}, understood as disparities in social capital between different groups and where social capital is measured by information flow.

-\paragraph{Network interventions to mitigate unfairness in graphs} Network interventions draw upon social network theory and structural analysis to understand and address the underlying mechanisms of unfairness within social networks.
-Interventions to mitigate structural unfairness in a network may entail redesigning network structures~\citep{santos2021link,hohmann2023polarizationCT} or altering (adding and/or removing) edges~\citep{tong2012gelling, bashardoust2022reducing} to eliminate discriminatory barriers, reduce homophily, and foster diversity within the networks~\citep{granovetter1983strength,burt2004}.
+\paragraph{Network Interventions to Mitigate Unfairness in Graphs} Network interventions draw upon social network theory and structural analysis to understand and address the underlying mechanisms of unfairness within social networks.
+Interventions to mitigate structural unfairness in a network may entail redesigning network structures~\citep{santos2021link,hohmann2023polarizationCT} or altering (adding and/or removing) edges~\citep{tong2012gelling} to eliminate discriminatory barriers, reduce homophily, and foster diversity within the networks~\citep{granovetter1983strength}.
 These interventions aim to enhance connectivity, promote inclusivity, and facilitate equitable access to resources, opportunities, and support networks~\citep{borgatti2005}.